-The GPS 25LP sensor boards will select the optimal navigation mode (2D or 3D) based on available satellites and geometry considerations.
-When navigating in the 2D mode the board set utilizes the last computed altitude or the last altitude supplied by the host system, whichever is newer.
+When navigating in the 2D mode (either exclusive or automatic), the GPS 35LP utilizes the last computed altitude or the last altitude supplied by the host system, whichever is newer.
 The host system must ensure that the altitude used for 2D navigation is accurate since the resulting position error may be as large as the altitude error.
-See Section 4 for information altitude initialization.
+See Section 4 for more information on altitude control.

-The GPS 25LP will default to automatic differential mode -- "looking" for real-time differential corrections in RTCM SC-104 standard format using message types 1,2,3 or 9 and attempting to apply them to the satellite data in order to produce a differential (DGPS) solution.
-The host system, at its option, may also command the board set to choose differential only mode.
-When navigating in the differential only mode, the board set will output a position only when a differential solution is available.
+The GPS 35LP will default to automatic differential mode - "looking" for real-time differential corrections in RTCM SC-104 standard format, with message types 1,2,3, or 9, then attempt to apply them to the satellite data, in order to produce a differential (DGPS) solution.
+The host system, at its option, may also command the GPS 35LP to choose differential only mode.
+When navigating in the differential only mode, the GPS 35LP will output a position only when a differential solution is available.

-2.4 Satellite Data Collection
+2.4 SATELLITE DATA COLLECTION

-The GPS 25LP sensor boards will automatically update satellite orbital data as they operate.
-The intelligence of the board set combined with its hardware capability allows these data to be collected and stored without intervention from the host system.
+The GPS 35LP will automatically update satellite orbital data as it operates.
+The intelligence of the GPS 35LP combined with its hardware capability allows these data to be collected and stored without intervention from the host system.
 A few key points should be considered regarding this process:

-1) If the sensor board is not operated for a period of six (6) months or more, the unit will "search the sky" in order to collect satellite orbital information.
-This process is fully automatic and, under normal circumstances, will take 3-4 minutes to achieve
+- If the receiver is not operated for a period of six (6) months or more, the unit will "search the sky" in order to collect satellite orbital information.
+This process is fully automatic and, under normal circumstances, will take 3-4 minutes to achieve a navigation solution.
+However, the host system should allow the board set to remain on for at least 12.5 minutes after the first satellite is acquired (see Section 4 for more information on status indications). - 2) If the memory backup battery fails, the receiver will search the sky as described above.
+Should the memory battery discharge, the unit needs to be powered on for several days to insure a sufficient recharge to maintain several months of clock operation and memory storage.
+System configuration information will not be lost due to battery discharge, only previous position, time and almanac data will be lost.

-- a navigation solution.
-However, the host system should allow the board set to remain on for at least 12.5 minutes after the first satellite is acquired (see Section 4 for more information on status indications). - 2) If the memory backup battery fails, the sensor board will search the sky as described above.
-The system designer should be aware of the availability of standby power input to the board set to prevent this situation. - 3) If the initial data is significantly inaccurate, the board set will perform an operation known as AutoLocateTM.
+3) If the initial data is significantly inaccurate, the receiver perform an operation known as AutoLocateTM.
 This procedure is fully automatic and, under normal circumstances, will require 1.5 minutes to calculate a navigation solution.
-AutoLocateTM, unlike search the sky, does not require that the sensor board continue to operate after a fix has been obtained.
+AutoLocateTM, unlike search the sky, does not require that the receiver continue to operate after a fix has been obtained.